allencarter/basic-weather-app/README.md

 You can get your free api key from openweathermap.org.
 Simply signup to get your free api key.

-Please note: My apiKey can be used I do not care.
-However the apiKey variable is made public.
+Please note: My apiKey variable in app.js file is made public.
 For security reasons I advise you store your api key in a database and then use JavaScript to get the api key from your database to allow the option of JavaScript encryptions.